Architecture Studio 2 PG (7893.7)

 An ability to present, explain and justify your work is an essential task of any design professional.
 Students will be required to stand up, pin up, and ‘talk to your work,' presenting your ideas and explaining your design to a group.
 You will be given time slots with time for questions.
 You should be able to discuss your aims, design process and how you have approached the design.
 It's often a good idea to jot down some key points for presentation and discussion.
 Often presentations will be to a panel of visiting critics (a design jury).
 You will need to design your presentation assuming the guest has no prior knowledge of the project site, program or your previous design work.
 Students should sit in on all other student's presentations and ask questions.
 Final presentations to a design jury should provide an opportunity for group learning, and a satisfying conclusion to each project.
 Late submissions are not the subject of stand up presentation.

 Accreditation and Submission Materials

 Some submissions materials will be held for program accreditation purposes.
-University of Canberra staff and sessional studio tutors are not responsible for submission materials.
+UC staff and sessional studio tutors are not responsible for submission materials.
 Students are required to retrieve submission at the end of the jury day as noted.
 Unless special arrangements have been made with the unit convener or your studio tutor items that are not collected as required may be discarded without further notice.
 This is particularly important at the end of semester, when the studios and pin-up spaces must be cleared for graduation exhibitions.
 A 5% penalty on the relevant assessment item may be applied if this is not adhered to.